Commercial Real Estate

 Download a copy of the Real Estate Report.
 This report examines corporate leasing and lease rates, construction activity, vacancy rates and development trends in the county and its 17 commercial submarkets for the preceding six-month period.

-Download a PowerPoint presentation about commercial real estate activity in Fairfax County.
+Download a PowerPoint presentation (14 MB PDF file) about commercial real estate activity in Fairfax County.
 This report has information on the latest construction activity and proposed construction in the county’s major submarkets.

 Fairfax County has 17 real estate submarkets, each offering their own unique advantages from mixed-use development to office and flex space and retail and hotel development.

-Click on the image above to see a larger, interactive version.
+Click on the image above to open a printable PDF map of Fairfax County's business areas.

 The innteractive Virtual Fairfax application allows visitors to see hundreds of 3-D buildings in several commercial corridors, take tours of the county (historic sites or commercial areas), view terrain and the latest aerial imagery, search for addresses, schools, parks, and county places and easily link to other Fairfax County data like detailed neighborhood reports in My Neighborhood, tax administration assessment information and land development information in LDSNet, developed by the Fairfax County Department of Information Technology in conjunction with the Department of Planning and Zoning.

 The Real Estate Division of the Department of Tax Administration (DTA) is responsible for the annual assessment of all real property in the county.
 Virginia law requires that assessments be uniform and based on 100 percent of fair market value.
 The assessments are effective January 1 of each year.
 The assessment provides the basis for taxation, depending upon the tax rate ultimately adopted by the Board of Supervisors.
-The tax rate for FY 2010 is $1.09 per $100 assessed value.
+The current tax rate for commercial real property is $1.210 per $100 assessed value.

 As with virtually all jurisdictions, Fairfax County requires strict adherence to a comprehensive plan, zoning regulations and building codes.
 Additional information on these topics are available from either the Fairfax County Department of Planning and Zoning (DPZ) or the Fairfax County Department of Public Works and Environmental Services (DPWES).